amagrabi/meeting-moderator-machine/README.md

 2) Avoid chaotic meetings in which people do not stay on topic.
 3) Avoid negative meetings when people.

+File uploads only work with Ogg audio files at the moment.

 ## Demo Screenshot

 ![demo](demo.png)